resemble-studies/random/README.md

 auto random = Random();
 ```

-We initialise our `Random` instance by calling the `Randomize` which fills the seed with values based on the system clock.
+We initialise by calling the `Randomize` which fills the seed with values based on the system clock.

 ```c++
 random.Randomize();